-Across the entire project life cycle – from requirements to final sign off – drone aerial imaging enables the precise remote inspections of work sites to help keep projects on track and on budget and to expose issues before they create hazards or delays.
+Across the entire project life cycle – from requirements to final sign off – drone aerial imaging makes it possible to keep projects on track and on budget and to expose issues before they create hazards or delays.
 Additionally, drone inspections simplify the compliance documentation and the reporting aspects of a project.

 When used for inspections, drones are a powerful tool in a civil construction professional’s toolbox.
-Drone inspection benefits save money, protect workers, and help safely speed projects to completion.
+Drones for industrial inspection save money, protect workers, and help safely speed projects to completion.

 Any industry that has hard-to-reach spaces that require inspection are turning to drones to complete them.
 We’re seeking them primarily in the following industries:

 - Agriculture to monitor health and wellbeing of both crops and livestock and look for concerns in land conditions;

 - Chemical industries to ensure storage containers, heat exchangers, pressure vessels, and other assets are in good repair;

 - Infrastructure to determine the structural integrity of bridges, water towers, and other structures;